dxphilo/developerphilo/README.md

   </div>

 ---
-✨ I'm a frontend Developer and technical writer passionate about making the web accessible to everyone through open-source projects.
+✨ I'm a Software Developer and technical writer passionate about making the web accessible to everyone through open-source projects.

 I’m also a big advocate for building open and inclusive communities.
 I'm a community-organizer at [VuejsKenya](https://twitter.com/kenyavue).